neurodata/hyppo/docs/install.rst

 OS Requirements
 ---------------
-This package is supported for *Linux* and *macOS*.
-However, the package has been tested on the following systems:
+This package is supported for all major operating systems.
+The following versions of operating systems was tested on Travis CI:

-- Linux: N/A
+- Linux: Ubuntu Xenial 16.04
-- macOS: N/A
-- Windows: N/A
+- Windows: Windows Server, version 1803

 Testing
 -------